Tolsa/forest-doc/knowledge-base.md

 ### Does Lumber works with MongoDB?
 <span class="l-category l-category__lumber">Lumber-only</span>

 Yes.
-Your're in the good place if you have an application (in any language) that have a MongoDB database and you would like to have a Forest admin interface built on top.
+Your're in the good place if you have an application (in any language) that has a MongoDB database and you would like to have a Forest admin interface built on top.
 For further details on how to implement Forest on a MongoDB database, see our [MongoDB Example](https://github.com/ForestAdmin/forest-examples/tree/master/examples/mongodb-database/simple).

 ### Do you have other frameworks support?
 <span class="l-category">Forest</span>